 Vanity URLs are alternate reference paths to internal or external URL's.
-Vanity URLs are most commonly used to give visitors to the website a more user-friendly or memorable way of reaching an HTML page or File, that might actually live “buried” in a much deeper path.
-This can be extremely useful for email Campaigns or creating promotional links.
+Vanity URLs are most commonly used either to give visitors to the website a more user-friendly or memorable way of reaching an HTML page or File (which might actually live “buried” in a much deeper path) or to help track links from different sources (such as different promotions) to the same page on your site.
+Vanity URLs can be extremely useful for promotional campaigns.

 - The Vanity URLs Portlet

 - Redirect Types

 - Search Engine Optimization (SEO)

 The Vanity URLs Portlet